AI can produce pictures but is this art?

 Some commentators and futurists have concluded that, eventually, we'll no longer need human artists.
 But the current excitement around "creative" machines -- those making artworks that could once only be made by humans -- barely gets to grips with the question of how artistic originality really works.

 Machines have, it is true, been able to invent new works.
 Nothing exactly like them exists, so they're "new" in some basic sense.
-But what machines produce is only really a sophisticated variation on an establish corpus of pre-existing art.
+But what machines produce is only really a sophisticated variation on an established corpus of pre-existing art.
 Moreover, this approach to inventiveness has been based in human-centered evaluation and judgment -- it's us who confirm whether the work is "good" or "bad."
 Yes, captcha, this is an image of a bridge.

 And yet, originality in art -- real creativity -- isn't about confirming what has already been done, but about doing something differently and for a reason.
 What characterizes human originality is intentional difference.
 Human artists have always had reasons for trying to make something new -- thoughts, criticisms, frustrations, passions, insights, hopes, ideals and all kinds of other motives.
 Newness, if not merely some random output we just happen to like, is the result of an artist intending to do something differently.
 And what is critical in that intention are the reasons for it.